ShubhmKaale/ANN__DeepLearning/README.md

 # ANN__DeepLearning
-This model is for Bank sector to find out customer will exit in future or not.
+Using ANN model for Bank sector to find out customer will exit in future or not.
-Using ANN technique For predicting the customer.
-It can help them to bring some loyalty program to retain the customer.
+It can help Bank to bring some loyalty program to retain the customer.